ProjectMimer/xivr/README.md

 Gamma is now set to 0 automatically
-Changes to loading order if it crashed previously please try this and report back The FPS limiter is automatically toggled to unlimited in the graphics settings, for this to have an effect one needs to press apply in the graphics settings please replace `AppData\Roaming\XIVLauncher\installedPlugins\xivr\` Auto start seems to be bugged in this version if possible please test with it disabled If started from the title screen settings will auto apply if started from the game please run /xivr loadcon after starting vr File 1 of 1
+Changes to loading order if it crashed previously please try this and report back The FPS limiter is automatically toggled to unlimited in the graphics settings, for this to have an effect one needs to press apply in the graphics settings
-Download